jeremiah3643/bangazon-llc/EMPLOYEE_HANDBOOK.md

 https://github.com/makinacorpus/django-safedelete

 ## Setup
-— Each team needs to make its own [ORGANIZATION]([https://help.github.com/articles/creating-a-new-organization-from-scratch/), and add all of your instructors as members.
+— Each team needs to make its own [ORGANIZATION]([https://help.github.com/articles/creating-a-new-organization-from-scratch/), and add all of your instructors as *owners*.
 Name your org after your group moniker.

 — `.gitignore` your db.
 Everyone maintain their own local copy